drakkar1969/arch-install/GNOME-BOXES-ARCH-GUEST.md

 ![](images/boxes-addshare.png)

-In the guest system, the shared folder can be found in Files in Other Locations, under `Spice client folder`.
+In the guest system, the shared folder can be found in Files in Network, under `Spice client folder`.

 > Note: when copying files from the host to the guest system, executable permissions for script files will be removed (and need to be manually re-added)